samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Background Connections

 Use the backgrounds of the characters to connect them to people and places in the city.
 These connections help the players feel like Greyhawk is their characters’ home—or will quickly become their new home.
 A character who was born and raised in Greyhawk might have known one of the city’s prominent figures for many years, while someone who has just arrived in the city might have a mutual friend with that connection or might carry a letter of introduction recommending them to that person.
-(Each location detailed in the “[City Locations](#CityLocations)” section includes potential connections for two character backgrounds.)
+(Each location detailed in the "[City Locations](#CityLocations)" section includes potential connections for two character backgrounds.)

 #### City Activities